Senior Or Geriatric Pet? What The Difference Is and How We Can Help.

 Geriatric animals require an altogether different approach because these pets have more advanced problems happening and often more than one problem combined.

 Pain management is crucial for this group of pets because pain levels can be very high as diseases are starting to enter a more advanced stage.
 Large breed dogs in this age range will almost all have very painful arthritis that is affecting their ability to walk and happiness.
-This may show up as sleeping more, bed wetting or self-soothing behaviours like licking the sire joints, pacing or whining.
+This may show up as sleeping more, bed wetting or self-soothing behaviors like licking the sire joints, pacing or whining.

 Geriatric pets are also far more likely to be struggling with multiple health issues.
 It is not uncommon for a pet to present with arthritis, heart and dental issues.
 Each of which is taking its toll on health and vitality.